District Municipality of Muskoka

-This region, which, along with Haliburton, Kawartha Lakes, and Peterborough County is referred to as "cottage country", sees over 2.1 million visitors annually.
-Muskoka is an area populated with several villages and towns, farming communities, and lakeside vacation hotels and resorts near to golf courses, country clubs, and marinas.
-The regional government seat is Bracebridge and the largest population centre is Huntsville.
+This region, which, along with Haliburton, Kawartha Lakes, and Peterborough County is referred to as "cottage country", has over 2.1 million visitors annually.
+Muskoka is populated with several villages and towns, farming communities, lakeside vacation hotels and resorts near golf courses, country clubs, and marinas.
+Its regional government seat is Bracebridge and its largest population centre is Huntsville.

-Muskoka is geographically located within the Central Ontario region of the province, although it is treated as part of Northern Ontario and even Eastern Ontario by some government programs.
+Muskoka is geographically within the Central Ontario region of the province, although it is treated as part of Northern Ontario and even Eastern Ontario by some government programs due to its status as a transitional area between the geographic regions.

 Muskoka is a summer destination for Toronto residents and was the #1 most searched Canadian destination for vacation rentals in 2017.
-The Muskoka region was also ranked #1 for best trips of 2011 by National Geographic, and was a finalist for the same distinction in 2012.
+It was ranked #1 for Best Trips of 2011 by National Geographic, and was a finalist for the same distinction in 2012.

-The name of the municipality derives from a First Nations chief of the 1850s.
+The municipality's name derives from a First Nations chief of the 1850s.
 Lake Muskoka was then the hunting grounds of a troop led by Chief Yellowhead or Mesqua Ukie or Musquakie.
-He was revered by the government, who built a home for him in Orillia where he lived until his death at the age of 95.
+He was revered by the government, who built a home for him in Orillia where he lived until his death at age 95.

-Muskoka has 60,000 permanent residents, but an additional 100,000 seasonal property owners spend their summers in the region every year, making this a major summer colony.
-Due to the regions' popularity and high property costs, hundreds of Muskoka properties are available to rent short-term through platforms.
+Muskoka has 60,000 permanent residents.
+An additional 100,000 seasonal property owners spend their summers in Muskoka, making the municipality a major summer colony.
+Due to the region's popularity and high property costs, hundreds of Muskoka properties are available for short-term rental through online platforms.

-Many of Muskoka's seasonal properties are large mansion-like summer estates, some of which have been passed down through families from generation to generation.
-Most of these expensive properties can be found along the shores of Muskoka's three major lakes: Lake Muskoka, Lake Rosseau, and Lake Joseph.
-In recent years, various Hollywood and sports stars have built retreats in Muskoka, including Steven Spielberg, Tom Hanks, Mike Weir, Martin Short, Harry Hamlin, Cindy Crawford, Goldie Hawn and Kurt Russell.
+Many of Muskoka's seasonal properties are large summer estates, some of which have been passed down through families for generations.
+Most of these properties can be found along the shores of Muskoka's four major lakes: Lake Muskoka, Lake Rosseau, Lake Joseph and Lake of Bays.
+In recent years, various Hollywood and sports stars have built retreats in Muskoka, including Steven Spielberg, Tom Hanks, Mike Weir, Martin Short, Harry Hamlin, Cindy Crawford, and Goldie Hawn and Kurt Russell.